Teddington Cricket Pavilion

 Teddington Cricket Club has existed on its current site in Bushy Park since 1863 and is one of the best amateur cricket clubs in the country.
 The new building replaces the two (temporary) Nissen huts which have served as the clubhouse since 1947.

-The new building will double the current accommodation but will maintain a discreet presence in the Grade 1 listed park.
+Doubling the current accommodation, the structure maintains a discreet presence in the Grade 1 listed park.
+Rather than reference traditional pavilion forms, the design responds to the unique qualities of the site and the detailed requirements of the brief.
 Echoing the form of the simple huts the re-sited pavilion includes four new changing rooms, two large social spaces and a roof terrace.
-The ‘L’ shaped form provides views to both pitches and across the park, whilst shielding the back of house areas from public view.
+The ‘L’ shaped form provides views to both of the team’s pitches and across the park, whilst shielding the back of house areas from public view

-Sensitive landscape works, including arboricultural and ecological enhancements have been integrated into the proposals and will help to minimise the impact of the scheme on the park, a Site of Special Scientific Interest.
+Sensitive landscape works, including arboricultural and ecological enhancements have been integrated into the proposals and will help to minimise the impact of the scheme on the park which is designated a Site of Special Scientific Interest.

-Model Photos: Ben Tynegate
+Photos: Ben Tynegate